Renovating Names in Open-Vocabulary Segmentation Benchmarks: More Implementation Details

 \subsection{More details on the human verification process}

-We upgrade the benchmarks on ADE20K and Cityscapes with our renovated names.
-To ensure the high quality of names, we verify the names on all the segments in their validation set.
+To ensure the high quality of names on the evaluation sets of ADE20K and Cityscapes, we verify the names on all the segments.
 As shown in~\cref{fig:annoate-ui}, for each segment, we provide the model-selected name along with the other top 3 names ranked by the model, we also provide the rest of the candidate names in the ``others'' option.
 Therefore, the human verifier can quickly continue to the next segment if the selected name itself or another name in top 3 names matches the most with the segment.
 If none of the top 3 names fits well, humans need to choose from the other candidate names in ``others''.
 In the latter case, it would be similar to the scenario where RENOVATE suggestions are not provided and humans have to choose from the whole un-ranked candidate name list.
 In~\cref{fig:annotate-speed}, we compare the name verification speed with and without RENOVATE suggestions on 200 segments.
 As we can see, RENOVATE suggestions significantly speed up our verification process.
 We note that the human verifiers are provided only with candidate names from the same original class, which is typically the original ground-truth class.
 In the rare cases where our renaming model prefers names from classes other than the original groundtruth class, we first verify the class choices, then provide the human verifiers with the name suggestions from the verified class.

 We further note that for all the segments verified, 68\% of them are matched to the default, i.e., top 1, model-selected name, and 92\% of them are matched to the top 3 RENOVATE suggestions, reflecting the high quality of RENOVATE names.
 In~\cref{fig:human-failure}, we show typical cases when humans and models disagree, including segments that are too small to recognize and segments whose names cannot be inferred correctly due to insufficient visual cues.
 We note that such segments only consist a minority of all the segments, with inherent difficulty to name precisely.